JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/replace_text.rst

 Description
 -----------
-This node replace a part of the input string by another string.
+This node replaces a part of the input string by another string.

 .. image:: images/replace_text_node.png
    :width: 160pt